TechRisersWomenGroupCodingSessions/knots-and-crosses/README.md

 - refactor player turns into one function.
 (DONE)
 - Player must select grid on board else error (DONE)
 - Game contains a winning pattern (Verify that 3 tokens in a row wins the game) (DONE)
-- When game is over specify if winning game or not
+- When game is over specify if winning game or not (DONE)
 - Players cannot make selections when Game ends
 - Game contains no winning pattern
 - When game ends scored is displayed